CadeWrinkle/cadewrinkle.github.io/README.md

 # Welcome to My Website

 If you are seeing this, then I want to thank you for taking the time to check out my resume and consider me for a position.
-Just the idea of potentially giving me a chance to prove myself means a lot to me.
+As a hard working and dedicated individual, I promise I won't dissapoint if you are willing to potentially give me a chance!

 ## About Me